InnPatron/attack3/README.md

 Currently Windows only.

+Tested with Rust 1.50 but can probably use earlier versions.

 Takes a path to a JSON configuration file.
 * See `rattacker/joy-config` for examples
 * See `rattacker/src/config.rs` for details